Zak255/python-project-lvl1/README.md

     brain-prime

     Welcome to the Brain Games!
     May I have your name?
-Sam
+Tom
-    Hello, Sam!
+    Hello, Tom!
     Answer "yes" if given number is prime.
 Otherwise answer "no".
     Question: 7
     Your answer: yes